-Roorkee is a city and seat of a municipal corporation in Uttarakhand, in far northern India.
-It is located on the banks of the Ganges canal on the national highway between Delhi and Dehradun.
-Roorkee is known for one of the country’s oldest cantonments, and the headquarters of Bengal Engineer Group (Bengal Sappers) since 1853.
-The renowned IIT Roorkee is located in this town.
+Located on the banks of the Ganges canal on the national highway between Delhi and Dehradun, Roorkee is known as one of the country’s oldest cantonments, and the headquarters of Bengal Engineer Group (Bengal Sappers) since 1853.